Parent page: Altium NEXUS Server

 - The Administrators role group: full (Read/Write) access permissions.

-- All server Users – denoted by the presence of the Anyone entity: Read-only access permissions.
+- All server Users – indicated by the enabled Everyone in the team option which is set to Can View (Read-only) access permissions.

 Configuration of access permissions can be performed through the NEXUS Server's browser interface, and also directly from within Altium NEXUS.